Timeline Convergence: When Multiple Futures Collapse Into One Present

 Convergence vs. Timeline Drift

-Timeline drift involves disorientation — memory mismatches, emotional lag, or the sense of having stepped into a slightly altered version of reality.
-Convergence is the opposite.
+It’s important not to confuse convergence with instability.
+Timeline drift implies disorientation—inconsistencies in memory, emotional delays, or the sensation of entering a slightly altered version of reality.
+Convergence, however, is the complete opposite.

 The distinction becomes clear when compared with Timeline Drift: How Consciousness Moves Between Probable Realities, where awareness navigates uncertainty rather than resolves it.